Cost to Convert Garage to Bedroom

 What Alternatives Are There to Bedroom Garage Conversion?

-Unlike other conversions, such as an extension, a garage conversion won’t eat into your garden or any other areas - so you won't have to compromise.
-A garage conversion could actually add value to your home even if you wish to sell in the future.
+It's worth noting, that unlike other conversions, such as an extension, a garage conversion won’t eat into your garden or any other areas - so you won't have to compromise.

 House Extension Costs